shirsh10mall/Patient-Survival-Prediction/README.md

 4. **Created a Custom Deep Neural Network**:

-#### 4.1.
+    - 4.1.
 Created a Simple Neural Network:
       - A basic neural network architecture was designed.
-- **Result:** Achieved an AUC score of 0.87 on both the training and testing sets, indicating no overfitting.
+      - Result: Achieved an AUC score of 0.87 on both the training and testing sets, indicating no overfitting.

-#### 4.2.
+    - 4.2.
 Enhanced Network with Batch Normalization, Dropout Layers, and Batch Size Tweaking:
       - Additional layers, including batch normalization and dropout, were added to improve model robustness.
       - The batch size was tweaked to optimize training.
-- **Result:** Attained an AUC score of 0.86 on both training and testing sets, demonstrating no overfitting.
+      - Result: Attained an AUC score of 0.86 on both training and testing sets, demonstrating no overfitting.

-#### 4.3.
+    - 4.3.
 Fine-Tuned Hyperparameters Using Keras Tuner:
       - Utilized Keras Tuner to tune the hyperparameters of the neural network finely.
-- **Result:** Achieved an AUC score of 0.866 on both training and testing sets.
+      - Result: Achieved an AUC score of 0.866 on both training and testing sets.
 However, no significant improvement was observed compared to the previous neural network, indicating no overfitting.

-5. Sure, let's break down the ensemble model creation and its variations into a pointwise manner:

 ### Ensemble Model Creation and Variations:

 5. **Create a Custom-Built Stacked Ensemble Model:**
    - Combining all the fine-tuned models to create a robust ensemble model for enhanced predictive performance.

-5.1. **Ensemble 3 with Neural Network as Meta-Model:**
+   - 5.1. **Ensemble 1:  With Neural Network as Meta-Model:**
       - Utilized all fine-tuned models as base models for the stacked ensemble.
       - Introduced a simple neural network as the meta-model.
       - Used output predictions of all base models as input to the meta-model.
       - Results:
         - Observed a minor level of overfitting.
         - Achieved an AUC score of 0.865.
         - AUC overfitting factor was approximately 0.001.

-5.2. **Ensemble 3 with Logistic Regression as Meta-Model:**
+   - 5.2. **Ensemble 2: with Logistic Regression as Meta-Model:**
       - Employed all fine-tuned models as base models for the stacked ensemble.
       - Employed logistic regression as the meta-model.
       - Results:
         - Experienced a slight degree of overfitting.
         - Attained an AUC score of 0.853.
         - AUC overfitting factor was approximately 0.001.

-5.3. **Ensemble 3 and 4 with Weighted Output Predictions:**
+   - 5.3. **Ensemble 3 and 4: With Weighted Output Predictions:**
       - Combined Ensemble 3 and Ensemble 4 models.
       - Implemented a weighted approach for the output predictions of the base models.
       - Each model's output was multiplied by a corresponding overfitting factor.
       - Results:
         - Demonstrated very minimal overfitting.
         - Achieved an AUC score of 0.86.

-These variations in ensemble models showcase different strategies in utilizing base models and meta-models to achieve an optimal balance between predictive performance and overfitting, ultimately contributing to the overall robustness of the predictive model.
+   - These variations in ensemble models showcase different strategies in utilizing base models and meta-models to achieve an optimal balance between predictive performance and overfitting, ultimately contributing to the overall robustness of the predictive model.

 6. **Hyperparameter Tuning for XGBoost Model:**
    - **Approach:**